Jesus Trail Frequently Asked Questions (FAQs)

 Fall and Spring are the optimal season – October to November and February to mid-May.
 Spring is preferable as the landscape will be green and lush, flowers will be in bloom, and creeks and rivers will have more water.
 In the fall the landscape can be quite dry.
 In both seasons you can expect some rain, so plan to pack a tent or tarp and rain gear.
 December and January are the rainy months and not the preferable time to walk the trail.
 June to September are prohibitively hot and humid, posing a serious health risk of dehydration.

 Water is readily available every few hours for most of the trail.
-On the return section from the southern shore of the Sea of Galilee to Mt.
-Tabor there is a longer stretch without water.
-Contact us and we can see if we can help you.
 Five liters per person per day should be enough for drinking and cooking.
-If you want to take ‘bottled shower’ or you want to wet wash your dishes you would need some extra.
+If camping and you want to take ‘bottled shower’ or you want to wet wash your dishes, you would need some extra.

 Accommodations: There are accommodations available for each day of the trail, and we are working to develop new options for every budget.
 See the suggested itinerary and accommodations for more detailed information.
 You can expect to pay about 100 shekels ($25US) for dorm accommodations with breakfast.